This is a story about how we got lost - because we didn't have the right map. Bottom line: Use our Eight Step Process to

 runway, hitting record speeds up to 200 MPH.

 Melissa and I were pleased with ourselves.
 We’d avoided the early morning trek to the track, we’d relaxed over breakfast, we had our Kindles, lawn chairs, snacks and sun hats packed and our guys were happy 'doing their thing'.
 All we had to do is get there and relax.

 As we approached our transportation for the day, Melissa's husband’s HUGE Ford 350 XLT Super Duty King Ranch Turbo Diesel Pick Up Truck, she shared that she was nervous about driving this beast.
-It seemed even bigger and louder than it was, compared to Melissa's being very petite and soft-spoken.
+It seemed even more significant and louder than it was, compared to Melissa being very petite and soft-spoken.
 Seeing her in the driver’s seat was like putting a toddler at the wheel of a four-door Chevy.
-Cute, curious and out of place.
+Cute, curious, and out of place.
 We both could have used a step ladder to get in it!

 I assured her that we’d be fine.
 That I’d serve as her navigator.
 Neither one of us had the directions.
-Somehow in our vacation mindset we’d never nailed down exactly how to get to Heaven’s Landing.
-Melissa tapped her Find My Friends on her iPhone, a GPS App that allows you to easily locate friends and family.
-We pinpointed where her husband was and the directions were promptly mapped out for us.
+Somehow, we’d never nailed down exactly how to get to Heaven’s Landing in our vacation mindset

 Off we went, confident that we’d be there safely in no time.

-We knew something seemed a little off when the directions guided us to take a left onto a graveled, twisted and curvy road.
-We double-checked the directions and it said we'd get there.
+We knew something seemed a little off when the directions guided us to take a left onto a graveled, twisted, curvy road.
+We double-checked the route, and it said we'd get there.
 It LOOKED like we would end up in the right place, but it FELT wrong.

 Then, all of sudden...WHOA!.. there was a big drop off down the mountain to our left.
 Because it scared us, we put blinders on and kept going.
 We half-halfheartedly told ourselves that the gravel road did appear to be going up the mountain and we probably were on track.